International Heavy Machinery Shipping: A Guide

-Whether it’s a paver, concrete mixer, forklift, or even a bulldozer, shipping heavy machinery internationally is always a complex endeavor.
+Whether it’s a paver, concrete mixer, forklift, or bulldozer, shipping heavy machinery internationally is always a complex endeavor.
 This blog serves as a guide for everything you should keep in mind to make the experience smooth sailing.

 Invest in Freight Insurance

 While most licensed transporters are mandated by law to have cargo and liability insurance, this only covers a certain amount of damage.
-If you’re shipping high-value heavy equipment, you’ll find that this minimum doesn’t cover its full value.
+If you’re shipping high-value heavy equipment, you’ll find that this minimum doesn’t cover its total value.

 Some transporters give you the option of purchasing more insurance from them.
 If yours doesn’t, however, there are many third parties who provide the service.
-It’s important to ensure that your policy covers any contingencies that may arise.
+It’s essential to ensure that your policy covers any contingencies that may arise.

 Weight and Dimensions